 These are the same guidelines as for the A/R Game Leader Format.
-Note that in a circle (as opposed to an A/R game), you can be more aggressive in giving feedback on communications which you judge to be “not connecting” (i.e. you circle people who make communications that are not real impact statements, such as coaching or advice-giving).
+Note that in a circle (as opposed to an A/R game), you can be less inhibited in giving feedback on communications which you judge to be “not connecting” (i.e. you circle people who make communications that are not real impact statements, such as coaching or advice-giving).

 I usually start with an introduction round of: (1) Name, (2) Why you are here, and (3) Something unique or unusual about you (or: anything you would like the group to know about you).

 Then I do a brief context-setting, saying something along the lines of:

 - To talk about Circling is not actually doing Circling, so need to keep it brief

 - Nonetheless, a little bit of context may be helpful

 - The are many context that you can set for a Circle.
 If you are leading to mixed beginners and more experienced people (who might have heard your context before), you can vary or rotate among some of the following (or include several of them):

 - Circling is the invitation to bring more of ourselves into interaction with people, to stop cloaking our humanity or pretending to be something different than who we really are.
 To actually have the courage to say things like “I would love if you could talk less and pay more attention to me” or “I just got angry there and realized that you are talking to me like my mother used to do.
 It’s not really about you”.
 Etc..

 - Circling is being more deliberate about how we approach relationships.
 That most of us yearn to love and be loved, to see and be seen; and yet we tend to approach relationships with people we care about or that we are interested in, in an overly timid or haphazard way, perhaps achieving success only by accident